JUDEELRICA/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Wrote a program that prints _putchar
+a program that prints putchar